Steps in a mediation divorce

 Step 1: Divorce mediation sessions

-Divorce mediation sessions are meetings of both spouses with their mediator.
+Spouses meet with their mediator for one or more divorce mediation sessions.
 During this first step in a mediation divorce:

 • A mediator helps divorcing wives and husbands discuss all important topics.

-• Spouses decide the terms of their divorce together.
+• Spouses decide the terms of their Pennsylvania divorce together.

-Note: In my practice, about 9 in 10 divorcing couples reach an agreement.
+Note: In my practice, about 9 in 10 couples reach an out-of-court agreement to divorce.

 Most sessions last two to three hours.
-More than one mediation session may be needed.
 Divorce mediation sessions can be held in person or by Zoom.

 Spouses may feel anxious before and during a mediation session, but their divorce mediator will help them: